Onions are not roots, even though they grow under ground.

 Pests & diseases of scallions

 Scallions may be attacked by thrips.
 Thrip damage gives the leaves a white streaked look.
 Thrips can be reduced by spraying plants with soapy water.
 If tunnels are found in the underground portion of the plant, it may be onion maggots.
-Most members of the Allium family are susceptible to onion white rot and other fungal diseases, such as onion rust.
+Most members of the onion family are susceptible to onion white rot and other fungal diseases, such as onion rust.
 If nematodes are feeding on the root system, plants will appear stunted or deformed.

 Dinner wouldn’t be nearly as delicious without plants from the Allium genus.
 Ornamental Alliums also attract beneficial insects to your garden.